Pat Quinn (businessman)

-Pat Quinn (1 July 1935 – 23 November 2009) was an Irish publican, hotelier, music promoter, storyteller, former millionaire and founder of the Quinnsworth group, Ireland's first supermarket chain.
+Pat Quinn (1 July 1935 – 23 November 2009) was an Irish publican, hotelier, music promoter, storyteller, former millionaire and founder of the Quinnsworth (now Tesco Ireland) group, Ireland's first supermarket chain.
 He invented the term "yellow pack".
 According to The Irish Times, he was "one of the country's best-known business figures in the 1960s and 1970s", "the whizz kid of the Irish grocery business" and "a well-known figure in the Irish-Canadian community" at his death.
 He worked, honeymooned and eventually settled with his family in Toronto.
 The Toronto Sun described him as "County Leitrim's favourite son".

 Early life

 Quinn was born on 1 July 1935 and grew up in Cloone, County Leitrim.
 His mother ran McNamee's, a nearby public house and grocery store, and his father was a local member of the Garda Síochána.
 The family were also funeral undertakers.
 His brothers Fersey, Fintan, and Kevin, and sister Annette Maher survived him, though another sister, Mary Lynch, died before him.
 Quinn boarded at St. Mel's College, County Longford.